kevinlanzon/chitter-challenge/README.md

 ###Notes

 - Users sign up to chitter with their email, password, name and a user name
-- The username and email are unique.
+- The username and email are unique
-- Posts have their user handle.
+- Posts have their user handle
-- Bcrypt used to secure the passwords.
+- Bcrypt used to secure the passwords
-- DataMapper and postgres used to save the data.
+- DataMapper and postgres used to save the data
-- Users don't have to be logged in to see the posts.
+- Users don't have to be logged in to see the posts
-- Users can only post if logged in.
+- Users can only post if logged in
-- On users' own home page, they can see their own posts and search for others'.
+- On users own home page, they can see their own posts and search for others

 ###Technologies Used